What We Believe

-We receive and embrace with our whole heart the Prophetic and Apostolic Scriptures of the Old and New Testaments as the pure, clear fountain, which are the only true standard by which all teachers and doctrines are to be judged.
+We receive and embrace with our whole heart the Prophetic and Apostolic Scriptures of the Old and New Testaments as the pure, clear fountain of God's Word, and the only true standard by which all teachers and doctrines are to be judged.

 It is often necessary to explain our beliefs in a brief and devout manner; so we also accept the three Ecumenical Creeds, namely, the Apostles', the Nicene, and the Athanasian, which are founded upon God’s Word.

 They teach us who God is and what He has done for us.
-Our God is the Triune God – whom the Old Testament Prophets call Yahweh (or Jehovah) – whom the New Testament reveals as the Father, Son and Holy Spirit.
+Our God is the Triune God, revealed in Holy Scripture as Father, Son and Holy Spirit.

-Because of all these divine and heavenly blessings, which are ours purely out of His grace and apart from our own works, we are confident that whether we live or whether we die, we are the Lord’s and that in Jesus “Heaven is our fatherland, heaven is our home.”
+Because of all these divine and heavenly blessings, which are ours purely out of His grace and apart from our own works, we are confident that whether we live or whether we die, we are the Lord’s, and that in Jesus salvation is ours.

-Until we enter eternal rest in heaven, we gather around His Word and Holy Sacraments of Baptism and the Lord’s Supper, for God reveals our salvation only through these holy means.
+Until we enter eternal rest in Paradise, we gather around His Word and Holy Sacraments of Baptism and the Lord’s Supper, for God reveals our salvation only through these holy means.
 When we gather around the Word and the Sacraments, faith is created within us, stirred and refreshed, and love towards our fellow man is strengthened.
-Because we have been given faith and love, we have become the children of God, saints of His kingdom, and citizens of heaven.
+Because we have been shown grace and given faith, we have become the children of God, saints of His kingdom, and inheritors of eternal life.

 The Lutheran Church—Missouri Synod is made up of 6,162 congregations and is served by more than 9,600 clergy.
 We have over 2,200 schools and over 16,200 educators.
 We employ over 700 long- or short- term missionaries (excluding missionary efforts coming from congregations).
 The Missouri Synod has a long history of reaching out to others, spreading the Gospel, baptizing and teaching everything which Jesus has handed over to us (Matthew 28:19-20).
 To find out more about the Missouri Synod visit the web site at http://www.lcms.org